 As mentioned, bone meal fertilizer mainly supplies phosphorus (the P in NPK).
 This is an essential nutrient for plants because it helps them grow.

 Phosphorous is the nutrient that, in humans and animals, builds up strong bones (most often beef bones in this case).
 When those bones eventually decompose, they release the phosphorous into the garden soil where plants can use it.
 Then, instead of animal bones, the phosphorous helps the plants build healthy stems, leaves, flowers, and seeds.
 In some cases, the plants then get eaten by animals or humans, putting the phosphorous back to work at strengthening bones (among other things).

 Plants rely on phosphorus to enable photosynthesis, growth, and reproduction (flowers and fruit).
 It also plays other roles in cellular respiration, DNA, RNA, and energy transfer.
 In short, without phosphorus, your plants won’t survive.
 To learn more about why this nutrient and others are so important, head over to our article on plant nutrients.

 This garden fertilizer also supplies a good amount of calcium and some nitrogen.
 However, it’s often used mostly for phosphorus, and calcium or nitrogen is an added benefit for the garden soil.

-As we mentioned, bone meal is great for helping plants grow.
+As we mentioned, bone meal fertilizer is great for helping plants grow.
 The fun doesn’t stop there though!
-Adding bone meal to your garden will bring many more benefits, such as:
+People use bone meal fertilizer in their garden to bring many more benefits, such as: